Homily (Reflection) for the Feast of Saint Matthew, Ap. Evang. (21st September, 2017) on the Gospel and the Feast

 One’s inability to acknowledge his/her sinfulness retains one’s guilt, cf. Jn 9:41.
 Like the Jews, many who read the bible refused to come to Jesus to have life, cf. Jn 5:39-40.
 Jesus does not cast out anyone who comes to Him, cf. Jn 6:37.

 Matthew followed Jesus when He called him because he acknowledged he was a sinner.
 And Paul judged himself the worst of sinners, 1Tim 1:15.
-I confess that I am truly the worst sinner.
+I confess that I am truly worse than all and ask God to have mercy on me the worst sinner, cf. Lk 18:13.
 What about you?

 Bible Reading: 1Jn 1:5-10.